Afterverse/match3-test/README.md

 **Rules**

-- Game must be coded in C# using Unity 2018 or later
+- Game must be coded in C# using Unity 2019.2 or later
 - After every change in the board the game must evaluate if there is possible moves and shuffle gems if needed.
 - Every round must last 2 minutes and have a points goal that will bee increased after the conclusion of each round.
-- Game must have sound and make use of the sprites and particles of this repository.
+- Game must have sound and make use of the sprites of this repository.
-- Be aware that the board and UI must works in differenct resolutions and aspect ratio (Portrait).
+- The game must be implemented in Portrait orientation, and the game board and UI must works in differenct resolutions and aspect ratios.
 - Delivery: the project must be uploaded into a github repository